lo5/lo5.github.io/index.md

 I currently work at [H2O.ai](https://h2o.ai) (Mountain View, California) as Chief of Technology, a fancy title for "mostly programmer, programming" (10,000+ commits in Github since March 2014).

-I head the development of **[H2O Q](https://www.h2o.ai/h2o-q/)**, an analytical decision-support platform that involves several interesting technologies including real-time information visualization, search-driven exploratory data analysis, information retrieval and augmented analytics.
-H2O Q has a novel language-agnostic rapid application development system for authoring interactive real-time information displays and applications.
+I lead the development of **[H2O Wave](https://www.h2o.ai/products/h2o-wave/)**, an analytical decision-support platform that involves several interesting technologies including real-time information visualization, search-driven exploratory data analysis, information retrieval and augmented analytics.
+H2O Wave has a novel language-agnostic rapid application development system for authoring interactive real-time information displays and applications.

-I consider myself incredibly fortunate to be working with some of the [smartest](https://youtu.be/xAhQAYV5_PY?t=23) [people](https://twitter.com/CrunchingData/status/1187627135952769029) in machine learning, including [Leland Wilkinson](https://en.wikipedia.org/wiki/Leland_Wilkinson) of [Grammar of Graphics](https://www.springer.com/gp/book/9780387245447) fame, and hacker extraordinaire [Cliff Click](https://www.infoq.com/profile/Cliff-Click/), who have been a constant source of inspiration for almost everything I've done over the past decade.
+I consider myself incredibly fortunate to be working with some of the [smartest](https://youtu.be/xAhWaveAYV5_PY?t=23) [people](https://twitter.com/CrunchingData/status/1187627135952769029) in machine learning, including [Leland Wilkinson](https://en.wikipedia.org/wiki/Leland_Wilkinson) of [Grammar of Graphics](https://www.springer.com/gp/book/9780387245447) fame, and hacker extraordinaire [Cliff Click](https://www.infoq.com/profile/Cliff-Click/), who have been a constant source of inspiration for almost everything I've done over the past decade.

 In the past, I have been responsible for: